Azure/Avere/docs/legacy/hpc-cache-preview.md

   * Replication: **Locally redundant storage (LRS)**
   * Access tier (default): **Hot**

-  It is a good practice to use a storage account in the same location as your cache.
+  It is a good practice to use a storage account in the same region as your cache.

 * Authorize the cache to access your Azure storage account by assigning it the Storage Account Contributor role as described [below](#add-the-access-control-role-to-your-account).
 If you are not the storage account owner, have the owner do this step.